twardoch/totw-fonts/README.md

 Some fonts are licensed under the [Apache 2](./LICENSE.apache2) or [UFL](LICENSE./ufl).

 The `src` folder contains scripts that are used to build the collection.
 These scripts for Mac OS X download the most recent versions of the fonts from various sources, preferrably the authors’ Github repos or websites, and only in some cases from secondary sources.
+This collection is not updated automatically, but I plan to update it from time to time.

 # Download collection